Bhamakalapam (film): Plot

-Anupama is a nosy neighbour in an apartment complex who lives there with her husband Mohan and son Varun.
-She does cooking videos on YouTube.
-She is too interested in other people's affairs, always observing others through the window and gathering information from Shilpa, who works as a maid in the apartments.
-Feroz, a poultry shop owner finds the Egg, decides to steal it and hides it in his home.
-He lives in the same society as Anupama.
-Mani knows that Feroz has the Egg through his assistant.
-Feroz and his wife have an argument one night and the following day his wife isn't seen home.
-Anupama who observed the argument through the window suspects something and decides to know what happened.
-With the help of Shilpa, Anupama manages to get a fake key and stumbles upon the dead body of Feroz inside.
-Mani, who is there to collect the Egg attacks Anupama.
-In a scuffle, Anupama stabs Mani with a fork which makes him unconscious.
-She drags Mani's body into her house and hides it in the kitchen.
+Anupama is a nosy neighbour in an apartment complex who lives with her husband, Mohan, and son, Varun.
+She is a budding chef and does cooking videos on YouTube.
+However, she is a highly nosy person who is too interested in other people's affairs, always observing others through the window of her apartment and gathering information from Shilpa, who works as a maid in the apartments.
+Feroz, an owner of a poultry shop, finds the Easter egg, and decides to hide it in his home.
+He lives in the same apartment society as Anupama.
+Mani knows that Feroz has the egg through his assistant.
+He and his wife have an argument one night and the following day, she is not seen home.
+Anupama, who observed the argument through the window, suspects something and decides to know what happened.

-Police arrive at the apartment next day to investigate Feroz's murder, team led by officer Pallavi.
+With the help of Shilpa, she manages to get a fake key and stumbles upon the dead body of Feroz inside.
+Mani, who is there to collect the egg, attacks her.
+In a scuffle, she stabs Mani with a fork, which makes him unconscious.
+She drags his body into her house and hides it in the kitchen.
+The police arrive at the apartment the following day to investigate Feroz's murder, led by SI Pallavi.
 They suspect Mani of killing Feroz and fleeing away.
-On the other hand, Nayar's men steal apartment's CC footage where they see Anupama carrying Mani's body.
-Nayar blackmails Anupama to find the Egg and bring it to him.
-She couldn't find the Egg in Feroz's house nor in Mani's pockets.
-Anupama in an attempt to smuggle the dead body out with the help of an associate gets caught by a corrupt constable.
-After they throw the body in a river packed in a suitcase, the constable demands money stopping their vehicle on way home.
-Nayar gets him killed and orders Anupama to bring the Egg and kidnaps her son, Varun.
+On the other hand, Nayar's men steal the apartment complex' CCTV footage, where they see Anupama carrying Mani's body.
+Nayar blackmails Anupama to find the egg and bring it to him.
+She cannot find it in Feroz's house or in Mani's pockets.
+However, in an attempt to smuggle Mani's body out with the help of an associate, she gets caught by a corrupt police constable.

-It is revealed that Feroz's wife is the one who took the Egg.
+After throwing the body in a river packed in a suitcase, the constable demands money from her, stopping their vehicle on her way home.
+However, Nayar gets him killed and orders Anupama to bring the egg to him and kidnaps Varun.
+It is revealed that Feroz's wife is the one who stole the egg.
 She is a disciple of Daniel Babu, a religious leader.
-He believes that it is the Egg which was spoken about in the story of Mary/Jesus and he awaits the descent of God to Earth.
+He believes that the egg is the same egg which was spoken about in the story of Mary and Jesus.
+He and his disciples are awaiting the descent of God to Earth.
 He is the one who actually killed Feroz and now also kills another woman in the apartment who finds out the truth.
-Anupama recollects that she saw a locket in Feroz's house while searching for the Egg which actually belongs to Daniel.
-With the help of Shilpa, Anupama hands over Daniel to Nayar and goes to his house in the search of the Egg.
+Anupama recollects that she saw a locket in Feroz's house while searching for the egg, which actually belongs to Daniel.
+With the help of Shilpa, Anupama hands over Daniel to Nayar and goes to his house in the search of the egg.